A flat lay photo of a teal notebook, pen, and flowers.

 More abundance.

-Writing the things down that I was grateful for each day forced me to look around at all that I had.
+Writing the things down that I was grateful for each day heped me to see at all that I had in my life.
 My attention was diverted from what I lacked to what I already possessed.

 When I summed it all up, I actually had a lot more to be grateful for than I realized.
 I felt more abundant and it was nice for a change.